iTwin/viewer/packages/modules/cra-template-web-viewer/template/README.md

 - You can generate a [test client](https://developer.bentley.com/tutorials/web-application-quick-start/#2-register-an-application) to get started.

+- Scopes expected by the viewer are `imodelaccess:read`, `imodels:read` and `realitydata:read`.

+  - `imodelaccess:read` is part of the Visualization API.

+  - `imodels:read` is part of the iModels API.

+  - `realitydata:read` is part of the Reality Data API.

+- The application will use the path of the redirect URI to handle the redirection, it must simply match what is defined in your client.

 - When you are ready to build a production application, [register here](https://developer.bentley.com/register/).

 You should also add a valid iTwinId and iModelId for your user in the this file: